BaileyThorpTecht/L6SD_Python/README.md

 Creating various searching algorithms
 Using pytest to test the sorting algos with the 5 different list types (ongoing...)
-Making 'Design Patterns' (not started...)
+Researching 'Design Patterns' and using them in some scenarios